 Sharol Stewart

 Sharol joined Animiki See Digital Production in October 2017 as the Production Coordinator.
 She has worked as the production manager for several live broadcast events, including Indigenous Day Live, Rogers Hometown Hockey in Cree, the first-ever national broadcast of an official NHL game in Plains Cree; and Honouring the National Day for Truth and Reconciliation.
+In March 2025, Sharol assumed the roles of Manager of Production and Producer.

 Prior to working at Animiki, Sharol worked as a freelance assistant editor on several documentaries and factual series such as APTN’s The Medicine Line and CityTv Saskatchewan’s The Prairie Diner.
 This experience came in handy when Animiki produced the CSA-nominated First Contact and she worked as the assistant editor.